-A copy of all curriculum student education records is kept in the Office of Records and Registration.
+A copy of all curriculum student education records is kept in the Registrar's Office.
 The Registrar is chiefly responsible for maintaining all of these records and the issuance of student transcripts.

 A copy of all continuing education records are kept in the Continuing Education Department, although all transcripts are issued by the curriculum registrar.
 The directors and secretaries are chiefly responsible for data included in these records.